jessemonroy650/html-jtoast-notifications/blog.md

 ## <a name=usage>Usage</a> ##

+Along with this section, see the files simple.html, simple.css, and simple.js.

 The simplest way to use *JToast* is to

 1. Add the CSS and Javascript to the HTML page